Carrefour bets on store bosses in French revamp

 When Plassat took over as CEO in May, his diagnosis was that Carrefour, which has 220 hypermarkets in France and 524 elsewhere in Europe, suffered from "excess centralisation preventing it from delivering results".

-He made handing back power to store managers in France a key component of his plan to revive the fortunes of the world's No 2 retailer after Wal-Mart (WMT.N).
+He made handing back power to store managers in France a key component of his plan to revive the fortunes of the world's No 2 retailer after Wal-Mart.

 He wants to push the idea throughout the group but is starting in France because that is the largest market and one where local managers have found their autonomy particularly restricted.